bmaupin/epub-bibles/README.md

 ### E-readers

-For most E-readers (Kobo, Nook, etc.), you should just be able to copy the file to your E-reader.
+For most e-readers (Kobo, Nook, etc.), you should just be able to copy the file to your e-reader.

-For Kindle E-readers, you will need to convert them first to MOBI files using a tool such as [calibre](https://calibre-ebook.com/).
+For Kindle e-readers, you will need to convert them first to MOBI files using a tool such as [calibre](https://calibre-ebook.com/).
+Some formatting may be lost, but the conversion is necessary because EPUB is the standard format used by most other e-book stores and Amazon wants to discourage you from buying e-books elsewhere.

 ### Other devices